 Pathogenic Microorganisms That Are Present In Human Blood

 You ever think about what's actually swimming around in your bloodstream?
 Most of us don't.
-Because of that, blood looks like a uniform red liquid, and we move on.
+Blood looks like a uniform red liquid, and we move on.
 But the truth is, for some people, that same blood is carrying things that can make you seriously sick — or worse — if it gets into the wrong body.

 We're talking about pathogenic microorganisms that are present in human blood.
-Not the stuff that's supposed to be there.
+Now, not the stuff that's supposed to be there.
 The unwanted passengers.
 The viruses, bacteria, and other agents that turn a routine needle stick or transfusion into a real hazard.

 What Is Bloodborne Pathogens

 Look, the short version is this: bloodborne pathogens are microscopic organisms — the kind you can't see, smell, or feel — that live in human blood and cause disease.
-They're not random dirt.
+Consider this: they're not random dirt.
 They're specific, adapted, and often very good at what they do.

 When we say pathogenic microorganisms that are present in human blood, we mean the ones that are built to survive in that environment and use it as a highway through the body.
 Some just hang out in the blood.
 Others use blood to travel to the liver, the brain, or the immune system and set up shop.